alexabate/alexabate.github.io/_posts/2016-11-21-matrix-factorization.md

 43% of predictions were correct, and 47% were only 1 rating off, so 10% of predictions were 2 or more ratings off.
+I don't know how "good" these results actually are for typical implementations of this method, though a quick google search showed RMSE's that were comparable to ~0.9.
+However, if you are within 1 rating (out of a total of 5) for 90% of the time then I think that means 90% of the time you definitely discriminate between whether a user "likes" or "dislikes" the movie.